DMS ‘Cha Khao Hoom’ Thai Rice Tea Classic

 Actually, what we have here is not so much a flavoring in modern terms, but much rather a scenting in the classical sense.
 The process takes place under heat feed, and without using any artificial aroma substances.
 Once the scenting is complete, the aroma donor is rolled together with the tea leaves to characteristic granules.
 Hidden within the granules, the “sticky rice” leaves are no longer visible to somebody looking at the dry leaf material.

 In the nomenclature of this tea, ‘DMS’ stands for the region of cultivation, Doi Mae Salong in north Thailand.
 Then, ‘Cha Khao Hoom’ is the Thai language designation for “rice tea”.
-And “Classic” means that what we ‘ve got here is Thai rice tea in its original version.
+And “Classic” means that what we ‘ve got here is this tea according to its most original recipe.
 In Doi Mae Salong and north Thailand, that original recipe looks back on a long processing tradition.

 Taste and Appearance